The Death of the Question

 Is it the shoes? (and the Macs?)

 To what extent are today’s increasingly assertive taglines overly influenced by two of the most dominant global brands on Earth?
 Nike and Apple simply told their consumers what to do and how to think.
-And they did so quickly and poignantly.
+And they did so quickly and unapologetically.

 If you’re a copywriter, marketer or aspiring disrupter, maybe consider a question for your next tagline.
 At least you’ll stand out.
 And who knows – you just might make someone think.